 This time’s regulatory talk expressed the site’s zero tolerance attitude towards extreme fans’ malicious trampling and the appearance of inciting wars and the determination to build a “clear” online environment.
 The aforementioned requirements aren’t just limited to both parties’ studios, but will also be issued to all celebrities’ management companies on the entire platform.
 In the future, the site will continue to govern the platform’s improper information with a heavy punch, revolving around the spirit of the ‘Notice’, arrange and deploy relevant work, seriously implement the requirements of the notice, and work with celebrities and their management companies together to properly guide and strictly regulate fan groups, and join hands to create a harmonious and healthy online environment.”

 This wouldn’t be the first time Weibo met with celebrities to have a “regulatory talk”.
-After Xiao Zhan’s “227 Scandal” last year, the situation got so out of hand that Weibo had to step in and meet with Xiao Zhan’s studio to talk about the situation with irrational fan behavior.
+After Xiao Zhan’s “227 Scandal” last year, the situation got so out of hand that Weibo had to step in and meet with Xiao Zhan’s studio to talk about the situation regarding irrational fan behavior.
 After their meeting, Weibo posted a notice that directly named Xiao Zhan’s studio for not guiding and managing adverse fan behavior, which allowed the situation to fester.